HMDCrew/flutter_wc_products/README.md

 dependencies:
   flutter:
     sdk: flutter
-  # Declare auth path in this file to use module in your project
+  # Declare products path in this file to use module in your project
-  auth:
+  products:
-    path: ./auth
+    path: ./products
 ```

 This project is a starting point for a Flutter application.